Cost of the Olympic Games

 The Olympic Games are considered to be the world's foremost international sporting event with over 200 nations participating.
 It historically had the highest costs and expenses for the hosts, with the estimated cost of the 2016 Summer Games in Rio de Janeiro being at approximately US$11.1 billion.

-Sports-related costs for the Summer Games since 1960 is on average $5.2 billion (USD) and for the Winter Games $393.1 million dollars.
-The highest recorded total cost was the 2014 Sochi Winter Olympics, costing approximately US$55 billion.
+Sports-related costs since 1960 have been on average $5.2 billion (USD) for the Summer Games and $393.1 million dollars (USD) for the Winter Games.
+The highest recorded total cost was that of the 2014 Sochi Winter Olympics, costing approximately US$55 billion.
 The 2016 Rio de Janeiro Summer Games experienced the biggest loss recorded at approximately $2 billion (USD).

 Costs

 The current highest cost of hosting the Olympic Games was the 2016 Rio de Janeiro Summer Games, costing approximately US$11.1 billion.
-In order to meet the requirements set out by the International Olympic Committee (IOC) The Rio de Janeiro council had to invest heavily in building the necessary facilities/venues, and an entirely new subway line.
+In order to meet the requirements set out by the International Olympic Committee (IOC), the Rio de Janeiro council had to invest heavily in building the necessary facilities/venues, and an entirely new subway line.
 The lack of a solid infrastructure to support these investments led to the council underestimating their costs by 25%.

-The costs of hosting the Olympic Games can be classified into 2 categories; infrastructure and operational costs.
+The costs of hosting the Olympic Games can be classified into 2 categories: infrastructure and operational costs.